hanielbaez/docs-1/concepts/designing-with-distributions.md

 By implementing more advanced methods, you can create empirical distributions with linear or polynomial interpolation.
 We encourage you to share whatever you create!

 {% hint style="info" %}
-You can ensure deterministic runs by using HASH standard library functions and [setting the seed of the random number generators](../extra/determinism.md) with `hash_stdlib.setSeed("[string]")`
+You can ensure deterministic runs by using HASH standard library functions and [setting the seed of the random number generators](../extra/determinism.md) with `hstd.setSeed("[string]")`
 {% endhint %}